frederic-mallet/ccsl-sts/dependencies/jar/Readme.md

 # JAR Libraries
 ## Core files
 - lccsl-core.jar [required] : Contains the core files for Light-CCSL.
+- lccsl-main.jar : To work from the console line, `java -jar lccsl-main.jar`

 ## Solvers
 - sat-sat4j.jar [optional] : Contains a CCSL solver that relies on SAT4J solver.
 If solver is SAT4J.